safashaikh/cs4111-proj3-flask/README.md

 E-Commerce activity.

 Some of the features implemented:
- - User login
- - Users can view their personal details
+ - Users can view their personal details and update them as well.
  - Users can view their orders and details such as total paid, taxes, etc.
  - Users can view the items associated with each order
  - Users can view where their orders will be shipped to and by whom